Updated: June 25, 2025

 Public education is free for Portuguese residents, while private and international school fees will vary depending on the school.
 You should find that education in Portugal is quite affordable and generally very good.
 Universities in the Portuguese capital are also world-renowned, with many international students opting to study in Lisbon.

 When moving to Portugal with family, it can be worth considering the school that you would like to send your child to.
-Consider Lisbon neighborhoods close to the international school or public school of your choice.
+Consider Lisbon neighborhoods close to international schools or public schools of your choice.

 In Lisbon, navigating the vibrant city is easy thanks to its efficient transport network, including a reliable metro service, trams, buses, and trains.
-Plus, it’s pretty easy to get around on foot, while taxis, Uber, and Bolt are also very cheap compared with other European capital cities.
+Plus, it’s pretty easy to get around on foot, while taxis, Uber, and Bolt are also very cheap compared to most European cities, especially other major European capitals.

 The metro offers convenient connections throughout the city, while iconic trams wind through historic streets and are used by both locals and tourists.
 You also have buses that operate across the city and trains to get further afield.